-The fitted maximum combine-harvested yield for the organically grown NILs was 3.38 t/DM/ha at 960 mm representing NUE of 19.5 kg grain DM/kg available N. Although the fitted optimum height for NUE was apparently taller for the organic crops compared with the conventional crops (Fig. 3 v.
-Fig. 4), and the penalty for excessive height less severe (and not statistically significant, P > 0.05), fitted peak yields were still achieved by adding dwarfing genes to the tallest backgrounds (Maris Huntsman and Maris Widgeon) or by omitting major dwarfing genes from the apparently suitably statured background (Mercia).
-Also in common with the conventional experiments, GA-sensitive alleles produced similar NUE to the GAinsensitive alleles of similar height.
-Grain NUtE (Grain DMY/Grain NY) appeared to have a more influential effect on NUE in the organic, compared with the conventional experiments, with much higher values being achieved in the higher yielding lines, and no penalty for the heights of rht (tall) M. Widgeon and
+The fitted maximum combine-harvested yield for the organically-grown NILs was 3.38 t/DM/ha at 960 mm representing a nitrogen use efficiency of 19.5 kg grain DM/kg available N. Although the fitted optimum height for NUE was apparently taller for the organic crops compared to the conventional crops (Fig. 3 vs Fig. 4), and the penalty for excessive height less severe (and not statistically significant, P>0.05), fitted peak yields were still achieved by adding dwarfing genes to the tallest backgrounds (Maris Huntsman and Maris Widgeon) or by omitting major dwarfing genes from the apparently suitably-statured background (Mercia).
+Also in common with the conventional experiments, GA sensitive alleles produced similar NUE to the GA insensitive alleles of similar height.
+Grain NUtE (Grain DMY/Grain NY) appeared to have a more influential effect on NUE in the organic-, compared to the conventional experiments, with much higher values being achieved in the higher yielding lines, and no penalty for the heights of rht (tall) M. Widgeon and M. Huntsman being observed (Fig. 4).
+From the hand harvests, the empirical contributions of Crop NYmaturity and NUtEg (Fig. 8) to the Grain DMY yield increase of 3.5 t DM/ha between 300 and 800 mm, were approximately equal (46 % attributed to Crop NYmaturity using the average NUtEg of 22 kg DM/kg N).